 University wrestlers suspected of criminal sexual conduct

-Nationally-ranked University of Minnesota heavyweight wrestler Gable Steveson and a teammate have been arrested on suspicion of criminal sexual conduct.
+An attorney for star Minnesota heavyweight wrestler Gable Steveson says Steveson was shocked by his weekend arrest on suspicion of criminal sexual conduct and is cooperating with police.

-KARE-TV reports that an Athletics Department statement to the station confirmed the two men arrested were on the wrestling team.
+Steveson and teammate Dylan Martinez were jailed in Hennepin County on Monday.
+KSTP-TV, citing jail records, reports that the men were arrested Saturday night at different locations in Minneapolis following a 911 call a night earlier.

+The University of Minnesota said it was "aware of a situation involving two of our student athletes" and that the two were suspended pending further information.
+The statement didn't identify the athletes or their sport.

 Comments